SurgLaVi: Large-Scale Hierarchical Dataset for Surgical Vision-Language Representation Learning: Appendix

 \textbf{Stage 2: Hierarchical segmentation.} We employed GPT-4o to restructure transcriptions into three hierarchical levels of surgical workflow: phases, steps, and tasks, following the SAGES consensus guidelines~\citep{sages_consensus}.
 Figure~\ref{fig:prompt_hierarchical} shows the prompting template.
 Word-level timestamps were then used to align captions with clips, producing multi-granular datasets $\mathcal{D}_{\text{phase}}$, $\mathcal{D}_{\text{step}}$, and $\mathcal{D}_{\text{task}}$.

-\textbf{Stage 3: Dual-model filtering.} At the clip level, we combined visual and textual checks to remove irrelevant or non-descriptive pairs.
+\textbf{Stage 3: Dual-modal filtering.} At the clip level, we combined visual and textual checks to remove irrelevant or non-descriptive pairs.
 For visual filtering, we benchmarked three OpenCLIP models~\citep{open_clip}(ViT-G/14, ViT-SO400M/14, and ViT-SO400M-14-SigLIP-384) on 159 manually labeled clips (59 surgical, 100 non-surgical).
 We adopted SigLIP as it achieved the best results.
 We compared two strategies for clip classification: majority voting over sampled frames vs. mean-pooled frame embeddings.
 Majority voting yielded more robust results.
 With 24 frames per clip and a $>50\%$ voting threshold, we achieved 96.6 F1, 94.29 precision, and 99.0 recall for surgical classification.
-Figure~\ref{fig:zero-shot-classification-prompts} shows the prompt templates we used for surgical and non-surgical classes and Figure~\ref{fig:clip_filtering_examples} illustrates examples for both classes.
+Figure~\ref{fig:zero-shot-classification-prompts} shows the prompt templates we used for surgical and non-surgical classes, Figure~\ref{fig:clip_filtering_examples} illustrates examples for both classes, and Table~\ref{tab:visual_confusion_matrix} portrays the confusion matrix of the visual filtering classification method chosen.

 For textual filtering, we used GPT-4o with a binary decision prompt (Fig.~\ref{fig:prompt_validity}) to retain only descriptive captions; examples of descriptive and non-descriptive captions are displayed in Figure~\ref{fig:descriptive_filtering_examples}.
+To evaluate textual filtering performance, we randomly selected a set of 212 captions from the full dataset, and an expert in surgical data science classified each as descriptive or non-descriptive of a surgical scene.
+Using these labels, we measured the LLM’s classification performance and computed the confusion matrix (Table \ref{tab:text_filtering_CM}), achieving 93.95 precision, 94.59 recall, and a 94.27 F1-score.

-A pair was preserved if it passed both filters and Figure \ref{fig:filtering_histogram} portrays raw count, and the resulting counts after dual-filtering separately and combined.
+A pair was preserved if it passed both filters, and Figure~\ref{fig:filtering_histogram} portrays the raw count and the resulting counts after applying the visual and textual filters separately and in combination.

 \textbf{Stage 4: Contextual Caption Enrichment.} For each clip--caption pair $(x^g_{ij}, y^g_{ij})$, we utilize $\text{GPT-4o}$ using the prompt shown in Figure~\ref{fig:prompt_enrichment} to instruct the model to generate an enriched caption $\hat{y}^g_{ij}$ conditioned on a fixed window of $N=5$ preceding captions at the same granularity level, the video title, and the surgical procedure type.
 Figure~\ref{fig:raw_enhanced_examples} showcases examples of raw narrations along with their corresponding enhanced version.